hmcts/dtsse-ccd-config-generator/README.md

 ### Adding events

-Can be added by any class that implements `CCDConfig` and they should be defined as spring @Components which will be autowired at runtime.
+Events can be added by any class that implements `CCDConfig` and they should be defined as spring @Components which will be autowired at runtime.

 ```java
 @org.springframework.stereotype.Component